GaleasAndres/azure-cost-analytics-dashboard/README.md

 A modern, interactive web dashboard for analyzing Azure cloud costs and resource usage.
 This application provides real-time cost analytics, resource group breakdowns, and daily cost trends through a beautiful, responsive interface.

+> ⚠️ **Work in Progress:** This project is currently under active development.
+Features, code, and documentation may change frequently.

 ## ✨ Features

 - **Azure AD Authentication**: Secure login with your Azure credentials